josatchw/AzFileShareQuotaManager/README.md

   - Check Funtion App Setting (Portal > Function > Configuration) 'outputMessageQueue_STORAGE'.
 This is automated in the deployment to be the Storage Queue connection string.
 The checkfsquota function will write to this queue and the increasefsquota function will read from it.
   - Check the 'targetSubscriptionId' app setting, this was automated to be your SubscriptionId you used to deploy the template.

 - Deploy the Azure Functions (Powershell Core) code to the Azure Function App.
-You can copy the code in to the functions in the Azure Portal or use the VSCode function extension (Reference below).
+You can copy the code in to the functions in the Azure Portal, use the [VSCode function extension](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-powershell?tabs=portal), or deploy from the [commandline](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-cli-powershell?tabs=azure-cli%2Cbrowser).

 # Enhancements